-Our guide will reveal all that MPSS has to offer you both inside and outside the class-room as you plan your high school experience.
-We trust that you will find all of the information you need and we are happy to answer any questions you may have about our school, programs, support services and navigating high school in general.
+Our guide will reveal all that MPSS has to offer you both inside and outside the classroom as you plan your secondary school experience.
+We trust that you will find all of the information you need and we are happy to answer any questions you may have about our school, programs, support services and navigating secondary school in general.
 Please contact us any time.